 Personal Loans For The Self-Employed: How To Apply

 Getting any kind of loan usually requires showing proof of income so lenders feel assured a borrower has a steady salary that can keep them making their monthly payments on time.
-If a borrower is self-employed and makes an irregular income, it can be difficult for them to prove they’re ready to take on a loan.
+If a borrower is self-employed and has an irregular income or cash flow, it can be hard for them to prove they’re ready to take on a loan.

-Let’s take a look at how a self-employed person can show their proof of income and confront potential roadblocks that might impede their ability to secure a personal loan.
+Let’s walk through how a self-employed person can show their proof of income and confront potential roadblocks that might impede their ability to secure a loan.

 Self-Employed Loan Requirements

-First, it’s important that you can show sufficient, stable income from self-employment.
-It’s okay if you have some slight fluctuations in your income every now and then, but lenders ultimately look for an ongoing, upward trend.
+- Proof of income: Being able to show sufficient, stable income from self-employment is important, but it’s okay if you have some slight fluctuations in your income every now and then.
+Lenders ultimately look for an ongoing, upward trend, though.

-Lenders want to see that an applicant has a good credit score and a history of repaying debts.
-They’ll look at the type, age, limits, use and status of existing credit accounts.
-Additionally, lenders may take note of how often an applicant has applied for new credit within the past year.
+- Credit history: Lenders want to see that an applicant has a good or excellent credit score and a history of repaying debts.
+They’ll look at the type, age, limits, use and status of existing credit accounts, and they may take note of how often an applicant has applied for new credit within the past year.

 Showing Proof Of Income When Self-Employed